Thibaultshon/ART-3D-Modelling-Domain-Specific-Language/README.md

+# ART Software Language Engineering Coursework
 This is a my coursework for the CS3480 - Software Language Engineering module.

 We were tasked with creating two different programming languages for a specific domain.
 I decided to go for the 3D modelling option, and create a DSL less bloated than OpenSCAD.

 Throughout this module we made use of the [ART](https://github.com/AJohnstone2007/ART) (Ambiguity Retained Translation) toolkit

+This provided an intuitive way to write logic based programming language specifications in a programmer oriented way.

+## About the languages

 There are two separate programming language specifications for 2 different 3D modeling related Domain Specific Languages (DSLs):
 1. One specification was written using Executable Structural Operational Semantics (SOS)